DigitalDenCloud/Traditional-Web-Hosting-On-AWS/README.md

 ### Tech Stack
 ------------------
-- Amazon EC2
-- Amazon VPC
-- Application Load Balancer
-- Amazon Route 53
-- Auto Scaling

 ### Overview of the Series
 -----------------

 In today’s digital landscape, many companies rely on a combination of traditional and Serverless technologies within Amazon Web Services (AWS) to deliver robust and scalable applications.
 While Serverless technologies offer enhanced manageability, traditional technologies such as Elastic Cloud Compute (EC2) and Virtual Private Cloud (VPC) still play a vital role.

-In this multi-part series, you will cover important aspects of hosting a traditional web application on AWS.
+In this multi-part series, I cover important aspects of hosting a traditional web application on AWS.
 From laying the foundation with a resilient Virtual Private Cloud to creating a highly available and dynamically scalable environment with the Application Load Balancer, Launch Templates, and Auto Scaling groups.

-Moving forward you will enhance the security and optimise the performance of your application infrastructure.
-Advanced strategies for monitoring and logging will be at your disposal, ensuring the health and functionality of your environment
+Moving forward I enhanced the security and optimised the performance of my application infrastructure.
+Advanced strategies for monitoring and logging are at my disposal, ensuring the health and functionality of my environment

-Lastly, you will Terraform the whole environment, learning how to provision and manage your entire web hosting environment using code, enhancing reproducibility and scalability:
+Lastly, I will Terraform the whole environment, learning how to provision and manage my entire web hosting environment using code, enhancing reproducibility and scalability.

 ### More Information
 ------------------